 REST API is an API that follows a set of rules for an application and services to communicate with each other.
 As it is constrained to REST architecture, REST API is referred to as RESTful API.
 REST APIs provide a way of accessing web services in a flexible way without massive processing capabilities.
-Salesforce REST API is used in accessing Salesforce data without the use of the actual tool.
+Salesforce REST API is used to access Salesforce data without the use of the actual tool.

-In this blog, you will understand the complete working of Salesforce REST API.
+In this blog, you will understand the complete workings of Salesforce REST API.
 The steps involved in setting up Salesforce REST API will be elaborated with examples.
 The types, operations, and limits of Salesforce REST API are also discussed in detail.

 Introduction to Salesforce REST API

-Salesforce REST API gives you an option to access Salesforce data without the actual user interface.
-REST API Salesforce allows you to integrate Salesforce with other Apps and perform all the operations.
 Salesforce REST API provides a straightforward and sustainable interface with its RESTful architecture.
-REST API Salesforce tools allow you to create, manipulate and search for data in Salesforce.
+REST API Salesforce tools allow you to create, manipulate, and search for data in Salesforce.
 This is done by sending HTTP requests to endpoints in Salesforce.

-Salesforce REST API access compatibility
+Streamlining Salesforce REST API Configuration with Hevo

 Salesforce REST API resources and requests